mirayerkoc/DSA210_Project/README.md

 Document data collection challenges and limitation

 ---
-Research Questions
+## Research Questions

 These or similar questions are planned to be investigated.

-Correlation Analysis: Is there a significant relationship between traffic volume and air pollution levels?
+- Correlation Analysis: Is there a significant relationship between traffic volume and air pollution levels?
-Temporal Patterns: How do pollution levels vary across different times of day, days of week, and seasons?
+- Temporal Patterns: How do pollution levels vary across different times of day, days of week, and seasons?
-Holiday Effect: Do special holidays and weekends show measurably different air quality patterns?
+- Holiday Effect: Do special holidays and weekends show measurably different air quality patterns?
-Time Lag: What is the optimal time delay between traffic measurements and air quality impact?
+- Time Lag: What is the optimal time delay between traffic measurements and air quality impact?
-AQI Prediction: Can traffic patterns predict air quality category transitions?
+- AQI Prediction: Can traffic patterns predict air quality category transitions?

+## Research Hypotheses

+It is envisaged that this or similar hypotheses will be tested.

+**H1:** Traffic density (vehicle count) is positively correlated with air pollution levels (NO2, PM10)

+**H2:** The correlation between traffic and pollution is stronger with a 2-hour time lag due to emission dispersion

+**H3:** Holidays and special observances show significantly lower traffic and pollution compared to normal days

+**H4:** Weekend air quality is better than weekdays due to reduced commuter traffic

+**H5:** Rush hours (7-9 AM, 5-7 PM) exhibit peak pollution levels

-Planned Methodology
+## Planned Methodology

 It is envisaged that these or similar methodologies will be used